DPDK/dpdk/doc/guides/testpmd_app_ug/run_app.rst

     Set the hexadecimal bitmask of the ports used by the packet forwarding test.

+*   ``--portlist=X``

+      Set the forwarding ports based on the user input used by the packet forwarding test.
+      '-' denotes a range of ports to set including the two specified port IDs ',' separates multiple port values.
+      Possible examples like --portlist=0,1 or --portlist=0-2 or --portlist=0,1-2 etc

 *   ``--numa``

     Enable NUMA-aware allocation of RX/TX rings and of RX memory buffers